 Studies say yes, it can.

 Water is inordinately important when it comes to proper heart function.
 Not only in the prevention of heart disease but, even more so in the treatment.
-The fact is, the symptoms a coronary disease are exasperated by dehydration.
+The fact is, the symptoms of coronary disease are exasperated by dehydration.
 Simply put, not drinking enough water makes your heart problems far more severe causing potentially fatal outcomes.

 One of the most concerning symptoms of dehydration is a thickening of the blood.
 Thick blood is not a friend of an already weakened heart.
 By simply drinking a proper amount of H2O you can easily alleviate a bit of strain on the old ticker.